Galchenyuk scores in OT again, Canadiens beat Jackets 1-0

+MONTREAL (AP) -- Max Pacioretty thought he had the winning goal in overtime.
+Instead, the Montreal Canadiens captain gave it to a teammate a few minutes later.

-MONTREAL (AP) -- Alex Galchenyuk scored in overtime for the second straight night, Carey Price made 26 saves and the Montreal Canadiens beat the Columbus Blue Jackets 1-0 on Tuesday night to extend their winning streak to three games.
+Alex Galchenyuk scored in overtime for the second straight night, Carey Price made 26 saves and Montreal beat the Columbus Blue Jackets 1-0 on Tuesday night to extend its winning streak to three games.

+Pacioretty thought he had scored 1:11 into overtime after a beautiful pass by Andrei Markov.
+The puck crossed the line when Pacioretty tried to stuff his own rebound, but the play was whistled dead first, and a lengthy video review did not overturn the call.

+Pacioretty instead assisted on Galchenyuk's goal 3:53 into OT.
+With Columbus' Seth Jones in the box for holding, Galchenyuk scored with a slap shot from the point that soared into the roof of the net.

 Price got his third shutout this season.
 He started after Al Montoya backed the Canadiens in a 4-3 come-from-behind victory at New Jersey on Monday.